 The file notxv6/barrier.c contains a broken barrier.

-Your goal is to achieve the desired behavior.
-In addition to the lock primitives that you have seen in the ph assignment, you will need the following new pthread primitives (see man pthreads for more detail):
+Your goal is to achieve the desired barrier behavior.
+In addition to the lock primitives that you have seen in the ph assignment, you will need the following new pthread primitives; look here and here for details.

-pthread_cond_wait(&cond, &mutex); // go to sleep on cond, releasing lock mutex pthread_cond_broadcast(&cond); // wake up every thread sleeping on cond
+pthread_cond_wait(&cond, &mutex); // go to sleep on cond, releasing lock mutex, acquiring upon wake up pthread_cond_broadcast(&cond); // wake up every thread sleeping on cond

 We have given you barrier_init().
-Your job is to implement barrier() so that the panic won't occur.
+Your job is to implement barrier() so that the panic doesn't occur.
 We've defined struct barrier for you; its fields are for your use.

 There are two issues that complicate your task: